 IN THIS ARTICLE

-- Open an inspection project and select the 2D or 3D view.
-The 3d view is recommended in order to ensure to pick the correct starting and ending point.
+- Select the 2D or 3D view.
+The 3D view is recommended in order to ensure the correct starting and ending points are picked.

 - Add a distance measurement: click or add an item to the annotation layer by clicking when hovering it and select Measure a distance or elevation.

 - Draw a (poly)line.
 Double-click to end it.